List of The Daily Show recurring segments: The Seat of Heat

 The Seat of Heat debuted on the show on September 13, 2006.
 The segment was featured during the guest interview; Stewart would ask the guest one question thought to be particularly tough to answer.
 (For example, during an interview with Johnny Knoxville: "Which member of your show will be the first to die and what will his scrotum be stapled to then?").
 During the segment, the screen behind Stewart and his guest filled with images of flames.
 The Seat of Heat was the first regular segment during the guest interview since "Five Questions".
 However, this segment was short-lived.
 It was discontinued in November 2006, two days after Stewart jokingly complained to guest Tina Fey that "for some reason, we're married to this bit now."

 Slimming Down with Steve

-Slimming Down with Steve was a segment chronicling Carell's character's misguided attempts to lose weight.
+Slimming Down with Steve was a segment chronicling Steve Carell's character's misguided attempts to lose weight.
 Among the methods suggested were eating vegetable shortening as a healthier alternative to ice cream (which Carell did in front of Stewart and the audience, to their obvious disgust) and undergoing surgery that apparently left him with open wounds.
 Humor was also derived from Carell's extremely degrading comments about his own (very exaggerated, if even existent) weight problems, such as, "I've been trying to slim down through diet and exercise, but I still feel like 190 pounds of crap in a 175-pound bag!"–announced with a cheery smile.
 The segment ran five times in 2001 and featured a cheesy opening sequence with a song whose lyrics, sung by Carell, consisted only of "Slimmin' down with Steve, slimmin' down with Steve!" repeated over and over.